-Each Fund will receive income in the form of dividends and interest earned on its investments in securities or operational income from its investments securities of MLP companies.
+Each Fund will receive income in the form of dividends and interest earned on its investments in securities or, for a Fund that invests in MLP companies, operational income from its investments in securities of MLP companies.
 This income, less the expenses incurred in its operations, is the Fund's net investment income, substantially all of which will be distributed to the Fund's shareholders.
-The Funds intend to make distributions that generally reflect the long-term expected total return of the MLP and energy infrastructure investments in which they invest, calculated so that their quarterly distributions grow at a rate determined by the Adviser, and so that the distributions of all classes of their shares result in similar yields after adjustment for class-specific expenses.